 Informed consumers are our best allies in maintaining safe drinking water.
 We encourage public interest and participation in our community's decisions affecting drinking water.
-You can learn more about your water system when the Jackson County Water and Sewerage Authority board meets on the second Thursday of each month at 6:00 p.m. at the Jackson County Water Authority main office.
+You can learn more about your water system when the Jackson County Water and Sewerage Authority board meets on the second Thursday of each month at 6:00 p.m. at the Jackson County Water and Sewerage Authority main office.

-If you have any questions please call the Jackson County Water and Sewerage Authority at (706) 367-1741; or you may contact Josh Scarborough our Water Quality Technician at (706) 367-1741 ext.
-255. Water Quality Data for community water systems throughout the United States is available at www.waterdata.com.
-A copy of this Water Quality Report is available online at http://jcwsa.com/2021-water-quality-report/ and paper reports are available at the Jackson County Water and Sewerage Authority main office located at 117 MLK Avenue in Jefferson.
+If you have any questions please call the Jackson County Water and Sewerage Authority at (706) 367-1741; or you may contact Josh Scarborough our Water Quality Specialist at (706) 367-1741 ext.
+255. Water Quality Data for community water systems throughout the United States is available at epa.gov/waterdata/water-quality-data.
+A copy of this Water Quality Report is available online at jcwsa.com/2023water-quality-report/ and paper reports are available at the Jackson County Water and Sewerage Authority main office located at 70 Authority Avenue in Jefferson.